Google Maps Updates January 2026: Maps-Only Ads Strategy Guide

 Where This Post Goes Next

-Now that you understand the structural shift, the next question becomes practical:
+Now that you understand the structural shift, the next question that my clients are asking becomes practical:

 Should local businesses who previously avoided Demand Gen start using it now?